-Best for History Buffs
+Best for History Enthusiasts

 The Eugene, Cascades & Coast region is lucky to have so many waterfalls that are so easy to reach.
 As you’re traveling around the region, be like a local: be courteous of others on the trail, follow parking rules in neighborhoods and roadways and practice Leave No Trace principles to leave these wild places better than you found them.
 We always recommend purchasing needed permits in advance and checking the latest trail and road conditions before departing.
 And please note— cell reception may not be available in some areas.